Previous

 As a GP, you’ll be part of a warm, friendly, and supportive multidisciplinary team.
 You’ll collaborate with other doctors, nurses, pharmacists, allied health professionals, and healthcare support workers to provide high-quality person-centred care for patients.
 Teamwork like this also creates a reliable support network for you.

-However, this is where a GP's core skill really shines.
+Like any job, General Practice has its challenges.
+You'll manage a busy workload, and you'll require a broad knowledge of diverse health conditions.
+However, this is where your core skills as a GP can really shine.
 You’ll become confident in managing the uncertainty of a patient's early, undiagnosed symptoms.

-The challenges are demanding, but the rewards of being a GP are greater.
+These challenges are demanding, but the rewards of being a GP are greater.

 If you want a medical career that’s both intellectually stimulating and emotionally rewarding, general practice could be for you.
 You'll become a vital part of your community, making a genuine difference in people's lives.